Healthspan versus lifespan — why the right target is to compress morbidity

 The literature is monotonously consistent about which factors separate those who reach 80 functional from those who reach 80 dragging:

 Aerobic capacity and strength.
 A VO₂ max in the top quartile is associated with 4 to 5 times less mortality than the bottom quartile, in studies of more than 100,000 people.
 Hand grip strength predicts mortality better than blood pressure does.
-Muscle is the organ of functional longevity.
+I tell my patients every week: muscle is the organ of functional longevity.

 Body composition.
 Preserved lean mass and low visceral fat.
 BMI matters less than the relationship between the two.
 Silent sarcopenia begins at 30, accelerates at 60, and is the principal substrate of the frailty that strips autonomy.